 Some car insurance companies allow you to extend your personal insurance policy or add a new TNC policy through their websites or online portals.
 Others, like Farmers, require you to call and speak to an agent.
 When discussing coverage options with your insurer, be sure to tell them you are working as a rideshare driver.
 They’ll give you a personalized quote based on your location, personal information and driving history.
-It’s a good idea to find and compare quotes from multiple providers to determine which company can give you the best rate with the coverage that fits your needs.
+It’s generally a good idea to request and compare quotes from multiple providers for the same coverage types and levels to determine which company can give you the best rate for your needs.

 If you are driving for Uber, Lyft or another rideshare service, you should inform your car insurance company.
 This will help you understand how your car insurance works and what steps you may need to take to stay covered as a rideshare driver.
 If you cause an accident while waiting for an assigned passenger, you may have no coverage through your personal auto policy and be faced with paying for your vehicle repairs and any liability costs on your own.

 If rideshare coverage as an endorsement to your personal car insurance policy isn’t available in your state, you may be able to obtain a commercial auto insurance policy instead.
 Check with your insurance agent or provider to understand what options are available to you.

 Even with personal policy coverage and employer-provided insurance, you can be left vulnerable during certain parts of your workday as a rideshare driver.
 Rideshare insurance bridges the gap between those two policies, offering you some financial protection while you’re working even when you aren’t transporting a customer.